heig-vd-dai-course/heig-vd-dai-course/05-practical-work-1-a-cli-to-process-files/README.md

 - The CLI must be built using Maven
 - The CLI must be tested using JUnit

+## Submission

+The deadline for the practical work can be visualized in the planning of the course at <https://github.com/orgs/heig-vd-dai-course/projects>.

+You must create a new GitHub Discussion at <https://github.com/orgs/heig-vd-dai-course/discussions> with the following information:

+- **Title**: DAI 2023-2024 - Practical work 1 - @member1 and @member2
+- **Category**: Show and tell
+- **Description**: The link to your repository as well as the latest commit hash of your work before submission

 ## Resources

 Everything is presented in the following sessions: